Must-know Malaysia Leave Types and Overtime Pay Rates

 Do note that a company cannot:

-• Fire a female employee from her employment; or
+• Fire you from your employment; or

 • Send a notice of termination;